 Speakers include the Research Director of IDC’s Cognitive Systems and Content Analytics as well as one of the “Most Powerful Data Scientist” designated by Forbes Magazine.

-Join us on July 20th at 6:15pm EDT at the IBM Innovation Center in Cambridge, MAREGISTER FOR THE FREE EVENT
+Join us on July 20th at 6:15pm EDT at the IBM Innovation Center in Cambridge, MARegister for Event Here

 I am honored to announce that AI Global Magazine has recognized the vision and innovation we have demonstrated over the last year to develop our Coalesce product.
 Coalesce is a personalized research assistant that combines machine learning with human expertise to provide relevant information to business users about their prospects, customers and investments.